d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 various sources of noise in optimization often lead to faster training and less overfitting: this variation appears to act as a form of regularization.
-:cite:`Teye.Azizpour.Smith.2018` and :cite:`Luo.Wang.Shao.ea.2018`
+:citet:`Teye.Azizpour.Smith.2018` and :citet:`Luo.Wang.Shao.ea.2018`
-relate the properties of batch normalization to Bayesian priors and penalties respectively.
+related the properties of batch normalization to Bayesian priors and penalties, respectively.
 In particular, this sheds some light on the puzzle of why batch normalization works best for moderate minibatches sizes in the $50 \sim 100$ range.
 This particular size of minibatch seems to inject just the "right amount" of noise per layer, both in terms of scale via $\hat{\boldsymbol{\sigma}}$, and in terms of offset via $\hat{\boldsymbol{\mu}}$: a